Get ahead this summer by taking courses at Immaculata University!

 When will a decision be made to cancel low enrolled courses and how will I be notified?

-Low enrolled courses will typically be cancelled a week before Summer Session begins.
+Low enrolled courses will typically be cancelled a week before the term begins.
 Students will be notified via their personal and Immaculata University email address if their course has been cancelled and a full refund will be issued.

 How do I drop/withdraw from a course?

-Requests to drop or withdraw from a Summer Session course must be sent in writing to firstname.lastname@example.org.
+Requests to drop or withdraw from a course must be sent in writing to firstname.lastname@example.org.
 Failure to log into a course does not constitute an official withdrawal.
-Students must request drops PRIOR to the start date of the class to receive a full refund.
-All requests to drop/withdrawal received after the start of the class will be processed as in accordance with the tuition refund policy.
+Students must request drops by 11:59pm prior to the start date of the term to receive a full refund.
+All requests to drop/withdraw received on or after the start date for winter classes will be processed as withdrawals; students will be responsible for all tuition charges.
+All requests to drop/withdraw received on or after the start date for spring/summer/fall classes will be processed in accordance with the tuition refund policy.

 How to Register